Lokchandar-C/Zomato-Rating-Prediction/README.md

 ## Overview

-- `restaurant_rating_prediction.py`: This script loads a restaurant dataset, performs data preprocessing including handling missing values and one-hot encoding categorical features.
+- `Zomato rating prediction.ipynby`: This script loads a restaurant dataset, performs data preprocessing including handling missing values and one-hot encoding categorical features.
 It then trains a Random Forest Regressor model to predict restaurant ratings based on various features.

+## Code
+`Zomato analysis.ipynb`: A Jupyter Notebook performing data analysis and cleaning on the Zomato restaurant dataset.
+- `Zomato rating prediction.ipynb`: A Jupyter Notebook for building the prediction model using the preprocessed data.

+**Concept:**
+This project embodies the concept of assisting hotel owners in predicting their restaurant's ratings even before being listed on platforms like Zomato.
+Utilizing a Random Forest Regressor, the project analyzes various features to provide an accurate rating estimation, empowering restaurant owners with valuable insights.

+**Future Scope:**
+The project's potential expansion lies in creating a user-friendly interface tailored for restaurant owners.
+By integrating real-time data collection and sentiment analysis, the application could offer a comprehensive pre-listing rating prediction tool, aiding owners in optimizing their services before entering online platforms.

 ## Dependencies